-Effect of hydration state on strength, power, and resistance exercise performance.
+Effect of hydration state on testosterone and cortisol responses to training-intensity exercise in collegiate runners.

 By |2013-01-31T18:33:09+00:00enero 31st, 2013|Exercise and sport, Scientific papers|0 Comments